 TREATMENT AND ASSESSMENT

-Before integrating into Trinity Glen’s structured, sober community-living experience, residents begin treatment by completing an initial assessment, which informs their individualized treatment plan.
-In addition to weekly community meetings, recreation therapy, and optional Alcoholics Anonymous (AA) meetings at night, clients participate in individual and group counseling.
+Prior to entering treatment, residents undergo an initial assessment, which informs their individualized treatment plan.
+In addition to individual and group counseling, clients participate in weekly community meetings, recreation therapy, and optional 12-step meetings at night.
 The program also includes continuing care planning.

-Among Trinity Glen's offerings is a work therapy component.
-This consists of 20 to 30 hours per week of tasks designed to “develop and enhance work skills and a sense of responsibility and self-esteem,” according to the facility’s website.
-This work therapy routine contributes to one of the facility’s main goals: to increase clients’ sense of responsibility and cultivate a sense of self-worth within their community.
+Among Trinity Glen's offerings is a work therapy component, which consists of 20 to 30 hours per week of tasks designed to “develop and enhance work skills and a sense of responsibility and self-esteem,” according to the facility’s website.

 The staff at Trinity Glen consist of a facility director, a medical needs facilitator, a work therapy supervisor, state-licensed and certified counselors, and monitors.

 MCCA's facilities are among the 60 rehabs in Connecticut (28.6 percent of all rehabs in the state) certified by the Commission on Accreditation of Rehabilitation Facilities (CARF).

 Resembling barns and cottages, the residential accommodations for the men’s program at Trinity Glen are located on 23 wooded acres in the Berkshire Mountains.
 The 50-bed facility offers semi-private rooms, and clients also enjoy spacious treatment and meeting areas.

 WHAT ALUMNI SAY